Kika van Es

-Kika van Es ([ˈkikaː vɑn ˈɛs]; born 11 October 1991) is a Dutch professional footballer who plays as a defender for Eredivisie club PSV and the Netherlands national team.
+Kika van Es ([ˈkikaː vɑn ˈɛs]; born 11 October 1991) is a Dutch former professional footballer who played as a defender for the Netherlands national team.

 Club career

 She started her career at Olympia '18 and in 2008 moved to Willem II of the Eredivisie where she played for two seasons.
 In 2010, she signed with Eredivisie's newly created team VVV-Venlo and when the club dissolved in 2012, all its players were taken by another newly created team, PSV/FC Eindhoven to play in the BeNe League.

 In 2016, she signed with Achilles '29.
 After one season with the club, she moved to FC Twente on 16 June 2017.

 After Twente she played a year for Ajax before moving to England to play for Everton.

 In September 2020, van Es left Everton.

-On 21 September it was announced that van Es had rejoined her former side FC Twente after two seasons away from the club.
+On 21 September it was announced that van Es had rejoined FC Twente after two seasons away from the club.

 International career

 She is a member of the Netherlands women's national football team, making her debut on 21 November 2009 against Belarus.
 In June 2013 Van Es was among the last three players to be cut from national team coach Roger Reijners' Netherlands squad for UEFA Women's Euro 2013 in Sweden.

 In 2017, Van Es was called up to be part of the team that participated in UEFA Women's Euro 2017.
 She started all 6 games for the team, and helped the team win the tournament.
+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 Van Es was selected to the final squad for the 2019 FIFA Women’s World Cup in France.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.